 When to read it?

 Your gas company will message you when it’s time to submit a new reading (to check they are charging you the right amount).

 When you move into a new house (renting or buying) ensure you call your gas or energy supplier and give them the meter reading so that you start paying for the quantity you use, rather than paying the previous occupiers too

 How to read it?

 It’s really simple and takes just a few minutes.
 Read the numbers show from left to right.
 If there are numbers in red, ignore them, and any numbers after those too.

 Simply send the numbers to the gas company and the date (you can normally do this online in a matter of minutes).

-There are a variation of meters, here’s how to read each one…
+There is a variation of meters, here’s how to read each one…